wbamberg/mdn-project-docs/static-examples-on-top.md

 ## What's next?

-* Continue to work on CSS syntax examples, to finish them off.

-* Get an estimate for time to add CSS example outcomes, by processing, say, 50 pages.

-* Start adding JS examples.
+### CSS syntax examples

+Add a story to the next sprint, to finish them off.
+There are a little under 300 pages left.
+If everyone takes a couple of days to work on this story, we can probably finish it off.

+### CSS example outcomes

+Add a story to the next sprint, to write example outcomes for the top 50 CSS properties.
+This will give us a better idea of what's involved here.

+### JS examples

+Hire a contractor to write these.